 Book the room in advance

 Chunking Mansions is located at 36-44 Nathan Road.
 Nearby MTR stations: Tsim Sha Tsui and Tsim Sha Tsui, are a perfect places to start the search for a good deal on cheap hotel or hostel.
-Many owners will approach you to offer accomodation.
+Many owners will approach you to offer accommodation.

 How to get a room for 100 Hong Kong Dollars or less?